Semior001/semior001.github.io/cv.md

     > Worked as a full-stack developer, developed and supported several projects for internal usage.

 ## Projects
+- **Dvizz** <br>
+    Go developer <br>
+    07/2020 - 11/2020 <br>
+    > Worked on the support of existing services, implementation of database integration, concurrent service workers, and on the implementation of custom NATS-RPC methods.

 - **Eurobot** <br>
     DevOps engineer <br>
     10/2019 - present <br>